 So how affordable is Scout’s professional monitoring service?
 The most comprehensive professional alarm monitoring service available is $19.99 per month and is called “Always On +”.
 This plan offers 24/7 professional monitoring of your system through a UL Certified monitoring center.
 In fact, they use the same monitoring center as SimpliSafe.

 The monitoring service provides verification of incidents, as well as police dispatch on the homeowner or renter’s behalf.
 Unlike multiple other home security system options, Scout stands apart because of their “no contract” feature which allows users to pay month to month, and cancel at any time.
 Bonus!
 If you pay for an entire year of service upfront, you can receive a 10% discount – an additional $25 savings.

 *This feature is now fee-based*

 The final difference for Scout is the potential for home automation.
-Scout works off of Zigbee.
-Right now, they do not have any home automation devices that work with the system directly, but they plan to add compatible devices in the future.
+Scout works off of Zigbee and Version 1S also supports Z-Wave.
+Right now, Philips Hue is the only home automation device that directly works with the system.
 The good news is that you can connect Scout to other home automation devices through IFTTT and the Works With Nest program.
 IFTTT acts as a middleman.
 It’s a free app that connects devices and applications in a formula called “If This Then That”.
 For example, let’s say that you want to get a phone call every time your Scout Alarm goes off.
 Through IFTTT, you can set this up.
 You can also connect popular home automation platforms like WeMo and SmartThings.
 Works With Nest allows Scout to interact with Nest devices like the Nest thermostat and the Nest smoke alarm.
-Finally, you can connect your system to Amazon Echo for in-home voice control.
+Finally, you can connect your system to Amazon Echo and Google Home for in-home voice control.